lizardfs/documentation/source/devguide/creating_workspace.rst

 homebrew is also the perfect place to get git and additions to git and gerrit.

 Some people had good experiences using `SmartGIT <http://www.syntevo.com/smartgit/>`_ but it is not free.

+What you will require for acceptable ec speed will be the isa-l library.

 Now you are ready to compile a fully featured LizardFS package on your Mac.